In this step-by-step Systeme.io tutorial review, you’ll learn how to use Systeme.io to launch and run your online business.

 - Affiliate dashboard.

-Once you’ve logged into your account, you’ll be able to view any new leads and new sales, and live updates about your business.
+Once logged into your account, you can view new leads, sales, and live updates about your business.

-If you look under Dashboard, you’ll be able to view an Affiliate dashboard.
+If you look under Dashboard, you can view your Affiliate dashboard.

 Underneath the Affiliate dashboard, there’s the Marketplace.
 This is where you can list your own offers to be promoted by other affiliate marketers and view any offers available to promote.